Bible: Interpretation and inspiration

 Biblical texts have always required interpretation, and this has given rise to multiple views and approaches according to the interplay between various religions and the book.

 The primary source of Jewish commentary and interpretation of the Hebrew Bible is the Talmud.
 The Talmud, (which means study and learning), is a summary of ancient oral law and commentary on it.
 It is the primary source of Jewish Law.
 Adin Steinsaltz writes that "if the Bible is the cornerstone of Judaism, then the Talmud is the central pillar".
 Seen as the backbone of Jewish creativity, it is "a conglomerate of law, legend and philosophy, a blend of unique logic and shrewd pragmatism, of history and science, anecdotes and humor" all aimed toward the purpose of studying biblical Torah.

-Christians often treat the Bible as a single book, and while John Barton says they are "some of the most profound texts humanity has ever produced", liberals and moderates see it as a collection of books that are not perfect.
+Christians often treat the Bible as a single book, and while Barton says they are "some of the most profound texts humanity has ever produced", liberals and moderates see it as a collection of books that are not perfect.
 Conservative and fundamentalist Christians see the Bible differently and interpret it differently.
 Christianity interprets the Bible differently than Judaism does with Islam providing yet another view.
 How inspiration works and what kind of authority it means the Bible has are different for different traditions.